lenakba/ostRc/README.md

 ## Overview

-The ostRc package is a collection of R functions for working with sports injury data.
+`ostRc` is a collection of R functions for working with sports injury data.
 Among other functions, the package provides tools for handling data from the Oslo Sports Trauma Research Centre Questionnaire on overuse injuries (OSTRC-O) or health problems (OSTRC-H).

 ### OSTRC questionnaire